 So much to do, so little time…

-If you’re like most women, you’ve probably spent a lot of time researching things online and maybe talking with friends, relatives, or even near strangers, about the best things you could do to support your fertility.
 My advice is to avoid magic bullets and think big picture: diet, exercise, rest, and emotional support.
 If a self-care practice makes you feel better, then do it.
 If it makes you feel stressed or obsessive, then give it a pass.
 Do what you can and be kind to yourself.
-There is no need to be a martyr.
-Pick changes that you think you’ll actually enjoy.
+Pick changes that you think you’ll enjoy because you’re more likely to stick with them.

 Women adhering to a Mediterranean diet are thirty percent more likely to conceive either naturally or through fertility treatment.
 Women who adhere to a fast-food diet (heavy in meat and fried foods) are fifty percent less likely to conceive naturally.
 Dietary choices can make a huge impact on a woman’s fertility.